Taiwan Is Stronger Than Ever (With a Little Help From Its Friends)

 The United States and allies can deter war and help Taiwan preserve its democracy—serving as a seed to democratize mainland China someday—by providing more powerful military technology, training, and personnel to serve as a “tripwire” in case the Chinese regime invades.

 While some may claim that these actions provoke Beijing, the reality is that the PLA has been trying to capture Taiwan since 1949; 20,000 PLA troops set off for Kinmen that year but were defeated.
-So, no provocation is needed when it comes to the Chinese Communist Party’s thirst for more territory.
+So no provocation is needed when it comes to the Chinese Communist Party’s thirst for more territory.

 The key, as in 1949, is for those who value their independence to show a unified front.
-Now, democracies like the United States, Europe, Japan, Australia, and New Zealand are joining in.
+Now, democracies such as the United States, Europe, Japan, Australia, and New Zealand are joining in.
 Showing no fear is critical to deterring a bully, and in this, the democracies are well on their way.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.